Fortune Magazine Review

 My Opinion

-Fortune is very similar to Forbes - but without the conservative bent.
-The magazine has well-written profiles and anlaysis on various businesses and business people.
-They tend to write about companies that aren't nessesarily in the news and they concentrate disproportionately on blue-chip companies (like Chrysler or Motorola).
+Fortune is very similar to Forbes - but without the conservative bent (although it is not explicitly liberal either).
+The magazine has well-written profiles and analysis on various businesses and business people.
+They tend to write about companies that aren't necessarily in the news and they concentrate disproportionately on mature, blue-chip companies (like Chrysler or Motorola).

 Like I stated in my review of Forbes, this bias towards mature companies is dissapointing.
-These large, staganant companies make good value plays every once in a while but it's a waste of time to be constantly reading about them in between these times.
+These large, stagnant companies make good value plays every once in a while but it's a waste of time to be constantly reading about them in between these times.
 For example, if I read an article about issues at Motorola (like a restructuring of the company) I think, "OK, these problems won't be solved for another two years so this doesn't do anything for me."
 After reading those kinds of articles I feel like I know more about the businesses but I don't walk away feeling like I just came up with a new investing idea.
-During times where I take a break from investing and I am not on the lookout for "actionable" information, I enjoy reading these magazines more.
+I suppose these kinds of articles have value to long-term investors who don't mind keeping their ideas on the back burner so that they can pounce on the stock when they are ready.
+During times when I take a break from investing and I am not looking for "actionable" information, I enjoy reading these magazines more.

 My Recommendation